 Foundress

-Sr. Miriam Duggan
+Sr. Dr. Miriam Duggan

 Foundress of Youth Alive Uganda

-When Sr. Miriam Duggan was sent on mission to Africa, she had no idea what she was going to face, but her passion was always serving those who live in poverty and the less privileged as a doctor.
+When Sr. Dr. Miriam Duggan was sent on mission to Africa, she had no idea what she was going to face, but her passion was always serving those who live in poverty and the less privileged as a doctor.
 She was first posted as an obstetrician in Uganda, where she headed the maternity unit of St. Francis Nsambya Hospital in the capital Kampala for 30 years.

-Now 83, the native of Limerick, Ireland, and member of the Franciscan Missionary Sisters for Africa now ministers to hundreds of youths in Huruma estate in Nairobi, Kenya, where she has delivered programs on rehabilitation and character formation since 2014.
+A native of Limerick, Ireland, and member of the Franciscan Missionary Sisters for Africa now ministers to hundreds of youths in Huruma estate in Nairobi, Kenya, where she has delivered programs on rehabilitation and character formation since 2014.

 “I had no idea what Africa was like when I came, as I had never gone beyond Europe,” she told Global Sisters Report at Cheshire convent in Nairobi.
 She came to Africa from Ireland in 1969.
 “My desire was to help disadvantaged people on the margins of society; this made me think of Africa.”